mountainMath/cancensus/cran-comments.md

 ## Update - v.0.3.2

-- Add functionality for 1996 census and more refined geographies
+- Add functionality for 1996 census and more refined geographies.
-- Expanded vignettes
+- Expanded vignettes.
-- Fix minor bugs flagged by users
+- Fix minor bugs flagged by users.

 ## Update - v.0.3.1